Chymyst/curryhoward/README.md

 ```

 Symbolic computations with lambda-terms can be used for a rigorous verification of equational laws for the generated code.
-See the tutorial for more examples of such computations.
+See the [tutorial](docs/Tutorial.md#working-with-lambda-terms) for some examples of such computations.

 ## Supported syntax

-There are three ways in which code can be generated based on a given type:
+Code can be generated based on a given type and possibly on given values:

 1. `def f[...](...): ... = implement` -- the type and extra values are specified on the left-hand side
 2. `ofType[...](...)` -- the type and extra values are specified within an expression
-3. `allOfType[...](...)` -- similar to `ofType[...](...)`, except that now all inequivalent implementations are returned
+3. `allOfType[...](...)` -- similar to `ofType[...](...)`, except that now all inequivalent implementations with the lowest information loss are returned
+4. `anyOfType[...](...)` - similar to `allOfType` except all found implementations are returned

 ```scala
 import io.chymyst.ch._